SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/authentication.md

 Authentication was redesigned and rewritten in SuperOffice 7.

-This impacts all our applications – Win, Web, Modules, Web Services, partner apps ...
+This impacts all our applications – Win, Web, modules, web services, partner apps ...
 Everything A breaking change – simple recompilation will in many cases not be enough.

 Authentication is based on credentials – evidence that the user must provide to prove identity

-Credentials must prove an identity (be verifiable) and the identity must be mapped to an associate id.
+Credentials must prove an identity (be verifiable) and the identity must be mapped to an associate ID.
 In SuperOffice, an identity is an associate ID.

 During evaluation of credentials, exactly one identity must result, and no-one must vote against admittance.
 Evaluation is performed by NetServer and trusted plugins – only.
 No other code has the authority to authenticate.